ashishdoneriya/vuedisk/README.md

 # VueDisk File Manager
-File Manger using vuejs, element ui as frontend and php as backend.
+File Manager using vuejs, element ui as frontend and php as backend.

 Inspired from Filegator, Aws S3 explorer and Google Drive UI.